Best & Worst Subaru Legacy Years

 • Comfort: Better seats and quieter cabin

-Plus, they snagged that prized IIHS Top Safety Pick+ rating.
+Plus, they nabbed that coveted IIHS Top Safety Pick+ rating.
 Not too shabby!

 The Neutral Year: 2017

 The 2017 Legacy?
-It’s not bad, but not exceptional either.
+It’s not poor, but not remarkable either.
 Here’s the lowdown:

 • Similar features to the best years